pascalbayer/dino/README.md

 # Dino

-A simple ORM for DynamoDB.
+A simple DynamoDB object modeler for node.js.

 ## Installation